 The -s option is used to instruct the Hprep6 tool to write out an additional programming file in the ieee1532 (ISC) or ieee1149 format (JED).
+Ieee1532 (ISC) output is not available for the CoolRunner XPLA3 family.

--Help
+-help

 The -Help option provides a brief explanation of switches and acceptable command line arguments.